2701kai/bookbuddy_backend/README.md

 ## 🚀 Setup

-1. Clone the repo and `cd` into the server directory:
+1. Clone the repo and `cd` into the respective directory:
    ```bash
    cd 0013-16/server
    ```